 The objectives of the relay are quote simple:

 1) have fun with some friends

 2) raise funds to support important charity projects

 The registration fee is freely established by each of the non-profit organizations.
 Remember that this is not a simple entry fee, but a real donation to a charity project among many that you can choose to support.

 2. Pre-register the team: fill all fields of the online registration form.
-At the end of the procedure remember to confirm the NPO that you have chosen to support.

 3. The chosen ONP will contact you to explain terms & conditions and to finalize the registration.
 Payment will be made directly to the NPO.